gilescope/book-exploring-async-basics/src/introduction.md

 You've most likely heard and read claims like these many times before, and maybe, at some point you've thought you understood everything only to find yourself confused a moment later.
-Especially when you want to understand how it works on a fundamental level involving different Operating Systems.
+Especially when you want to understand how it works on a fundamental level.

-Me too.
+**Me too.**

 So I spent a couple of hundred hours to try to fix that for myself.
 I wrote this story as a result of that and now I invite you to join me on that journey.

-This book aims to take a look at the _why_ and _how_ of concurrent programming.
+This book aims to take a look at the **why** and **how** of concurrent programming.
 First we build a good foundation of basic knowledge, before we use that knowledge to implement a toy version of the Node.js runtime.

 > This book is developed in the open and has [it's repository here](https://github.com/cfsamson/book-investigating-async-basics).
-> The final code in this book is located here if you want to clone it and play with it or improve it.
+> The book and the accomanying code is MIT licensed so feel free to clone away
+> and play with it.

 I warn you though, we need to venture from philosophical heights where we try to formally define a "task" all the way down to the deep waters where firmware and